ZelphirKaltstahl/sublime-markdown-extended/README.md

 # [sublime-markdown-improved](git@github.com:ZelphirKaltstahl/sublime-markdown-improved.git)

-> Extends _Markdown Extended_ with better and more complete syntax highlighting for lists and uses stronger (to me more visually pleasing) coloring.
+> Extends _Markdown Extended_ with better and more complete syntax highlighting for lists.
 Also adds roman numbers lists to be highlighted.

-Get [Monokai Improved](https://github.com/ZelphirKaltstahl/sublime-markdown-improved) for better highlighting.

 ## Getting Started